 Applesauce is easy and quick to make at home, and only needs a few basic ingredients.

 You can cook one single type of apple if you like, but for a more complex flavor, I like to use a variety of both sweet and tart apples.
-There are so many kinds you can choose from: Granny Smith, Jonathan, Macintosh, Braeburn, Fiji, Jonagold, Pink Lady, Macoun, and more all make delicious homemade applesauce.
+There are so many kinds you can choose from: Honeycrisp (Minnesota’s favorite apple!), Granny Smith, Jonathan, Macintosh, Braeburn, Fuji, Jonagold, Pink Lady, Macoun, and more all make delicious homemade applesauce.

 All you need to do is put the ingredients in a pot and bring to a boil.
 Then, lower the heat, cover with a lid, and cook for at least 15 minutes, remembering to stir occasionally.